Barbarescos Made by Bruno Giacosa

 have been produced from these parcels.

-- In 2007, Giacosa is making a white label and red label Asili.
+- In 2007, Giacosa made a white label and red label Asili.

-According to Antonio, the white label Asili will be 80% from the plot formerly
+According to Antonio, the white label Asili is 80% from the plot formerly

 labeled Rabajà, while the Asili Riserva is 100% from the parcel that has previously